rthardin/secret-idiot/README.md

 # Secret Idiot

+You're a secret agent.
+Unfortunately, you're also an idiot.

-A real-time social deduction game for groups.
+Secret Idiot is a real-time social deduction game for groups.
 One player is secretly the Agent with a covert mission.
 Everyone else tries to figure out who it is.

 ## How it works